Marcus-Pan/Legends-Magazine/163/Foreword.md

 ## Foreword
 By Marcus Pan

-Marcus PanI’m making a serious push to crank this issue out early—which actually translates into “on time” here in Legends Land.
+I’m making a serious push to crank this issue out early—which actually translates into “on time” here in Legends Land.
 It would be nice to close the year on a high note—that note being a working schedule!

 In an effort to do that, I’m running all the completed music reviews this month, so if you weren’t expecting your review for another month or two be happy.
 I’m also jumping the gun a bit on some things as I wait for the Horrorscope and Joey Headset columns for this month...but if they don’t arrive by the time the weekend gets here I’ll just jump them up a month.
 Of course that means this could very well be an issue of mostly music—with one of my latest fiction pieces, It Didn’t Occur to Him, being one of the only other things to show up.